canonical/dbt-jira-data/USAGE.md

 ## Deploying the automated worker

-The automated worker can be deployed using a GitHub Action.
+The automated worker can be deployed by Commercial Systems upon request.

-### Setting up environment secrets and variables
-Before deploying, you must configure the repository secrets and environment variables.
-1. On the GitHub web UI, navigate to the Settings tab and then the Environments section.
-2. For production deployments, we suggest creating an environment named `prod`.
-3. Add secrets and variables as described below.
+Please contact the Commercial Systems team and share the following information in a Bitwarden vault:

-#### GitHub secrets
+#### secrets

 | Secret name | Description | Required | Default |
 | ----------- | ----------- | -------- | ------- |